 The Guide to Hostels Abroad

 Hostels provide reasonably-priced accommodations and will put you in touch with travelers from around the world as well as with locals.
 Just as hostel guests range in age and travel style, there is no such thing as a typical hostel.
 The accommodations can be anything from a dormitory room that sleeps 30 to a private room in a castle.
-Hostels may be located in an urban high rise or a five-mile hike from a remote village.—Kent St. John from Hostels Are the Best Deals
+Hostels may be located in an urban high rise or a five-mile hike from a remote village.—Kent St. John

 | Articles on Hostels Abroad